gittiver/libexpatpp/README.md

 ## Using libexpatpp in your project
 You can use libexpatpp in you project by either directly copying header and source files from [libexpatpp/](libexpatpp/), or by linking libexpatpp library (see [Building](#building) for instructions how to build libexpatpp libraries).
-In any case, only thing that you have to do in your source files is to include `libexpatpp.h`.
+In any case, only thing that you have to do in your source files is to include `libexpatpp.hpp`.

 To get you started quickly, let's take a look at a few ways to get simple Hello World project working.